 Am I Hungry?
 Mindful Eating Principles

 While I was not consciously aware of intuitive eating, mindful eating, or HAES when I began this work in 1999, somehow this journey brought Am I Hungry? to a similar place.
 Now we describe our programs and mindful eating trainings as non-diet, mindfulness-based, and weight-neutral.

 Whether you call it intuitive eating, mindful eating, or the non-diet approach, Am I Hungry? utilizes a non-restrictive methodology that promotes the fearless enjoyment of all food without restriction, deprivation, or guilt.
 As people heal their relationship with food, they begin to make choices that support the balanced, vibrant life they crave.

 As we become more aware of our physical state, thoughts, feelings, and actions in the here and now, we are able to choose our actions (response-ability) rather than continue to react out of habit (re-act out the past).
 With mindful eating, instead of trying to stay in control then subsequently feeling out of control, individuals learn to be in charge of their decisions.

 Am I Hungry? is consistent with a Health at Every Size paradigm and respects the diversity of body shapes and sizes.
 While we acknowledge the individual’s right to make decisions based on their own values, we do not encourage people to participate in our programs with the goal of weight loss since that is counterproductive and interferes with their ability to listen to and trust themselves.

 People tell us that we are really good at what we do!

 The mission of Am I Hungry? is to change the way the world thinks about eating.
 To that end, we work really hard to provide top-notch programs and training to effectively create that shift.

-- One of our strengths is that we utilize a variety of adult-learning methods to keep participants curious, engaged, and evolving.
+- Effective Learning: One of our strengths is that we utilize a variety of adult-learning methods to keep participants curious, engaged, and evolving.
 Each workshop is designed to be highly interactive and experiential and employ auditory, visual, and kinesthetic techniques that compliment a range of learning styles.

-But ultimately, it is our passion and mission to change the way the world thinks about eating that makes the difference!
+But ultimately, it is our passion and mission to change the way the world thinks about eating that makes the real difference!